-5.6.2.1 PRIMARY NODES
+5.6.2.1 PRIMARY NODES • Pongola - the economy of Pongola is based on large scale commercial production of Sugarcane.
+The uPhongolo natural features further allow for eco-tourism opportunities in the highly sensitive areas adjacent the Pongola Poort Dam, and the areas between the R69 and the N2.

-- o Pongola the economy of Pongola is based on large scale commercial production of Sugarcane.
-The uPhongolo natural features further allow for eco-tourism opportunities in the highly sensitive areas adjacent the Pongola Poort Dam, and the areas between the R69 and the N2. - Ulundi Ulundi, as the current seat of the Zululand District Municipality and has a strong public serviceoriented economy.
-It is a service centre for a vast rural hinterland. - Vryheid In comparison to Pongola and Ulundi, Vryheid has a much larger commercial and services sector, although the economy is also dependent on agriculture, and mining.
+Ulundi - Ulundi, as the current seat of the Zululand District Municipality and has a strong public serviceoriented economy.
+It is a service centre for a vast rural hinterland.